Simon-Ing/Cosmo_Ai/README.md

 + `imageSize` size of output image in pixels.
 The image will be `imageSize`$\times$`imageSize` pixels.
 + `name` is the name of the simulation, and used to generate filenames.

-To bulk generate images, two scripts have been provided:
++ `--help` for a complete list of options.

+To bulk generate images the following script creates a CSV file to use with the `--csvfile` option above.

 + `Scripts/datasetgen.py` makes a CSV file of random parameter sets.
   It should be tweaked to get the desired distribution.